msabrishami/DFT/README.md

 Python3

 ## Circuit Input Format
-The initial implementation was based on a modified version of *.CKT*, referred as *CKT658* [reference].
+The initial implementation was aimed for test of digital circuits. on a modified version of *.CKT*, referred as *CKT658* [reference].
 A translator is availabel to convert standard *.bench* format to *CKT658* and implemented inside the platform.
 `translator.py`
 <!--This part is written by Yida-->